 - Come As You Are Party: Invite guests to come as they are, with no preparations or additional steps. - Dinner Party: Invite guests to order takeout from a favorite local restaurant or cook a favorite meal.
 Showcase favorite cuisines and recipes during the icebreaker. - Cocktail Party: Invite guests to enjoy their favorite alcoholic or non-alcoholic beverage during the program.
 Showcase favorite drinks and recipes during the icebreaker. - Pajama Party: Invite guests to a late night or Sunday brunch pajama party.
 The beauty of having a virtual event is you don't have to get ready to go anywhere! - Watch Party: Invite guests to bring their own popcorn, watch a movie together virtually (see our recommendations in Materials) and enjoy!
-Maybe take an intermission about 1/3 into the movie to go over half of the ballot, then again right before the final big scene to complete your ballot review. - Please ensure your hosting platform (i.e. Zoom, Skype, Google Meet) will allow your meeting to run the length of the movie time and program time combined.
+Maybe take an intermission about 1/3 into the movie to go over half of the ballot, then again right before the final big scene to complete your ballot review. - Be mindful that screen sharing a movie may violate copyright laws and streaming platform policies.
+Please ensure to have proper authorization before doing so.
+You'll also want to ensure your hosting platform will allow your party to run the length of the movie time and program time combined.